Best Drum Set Reviews & Tested in 2019. How to Choose a Drum Set

 Vic Firth Drummer’s Headphones

 These headphone ear protectors are well-suited for lighter use, with a noise reduction rating of 22 decibels.
-This makes them ideal for the lighter noise levels of a practice room or studio, but probably not strong enough for the loudest concert sounds without additional ear plugs.
-While they don’t provide as much sound protection as other headphones, they make a good secondary set for musicians who prefer earmuffs to plugs, but want protection with a lighter NRR rating for greater sound clarity at practice.
+This makes them ideal for the lighter noise levels of a practice room or studio, but probably not strong enough for the loudest concert sound without additional earplugs.
+While they don’t provide as much sound protection as other headphones, they make a good second set for musicians who prefer earmuffs to plugs but want protection with a lighter NRR rating for greater sound clarity at practice.